OFS/opae-sdk/plugin/README.md

 interfaces are provided later in this document.

 ### The Plugin Manger ###
-  The Plugin Manager implements the OPAE C API and is responsible to delegating its calls to the appropriate plugin.
+  The Plugin Manager implements the OPAE C API and is responsible for delegating its calls to the appropriate plugin.

 ### The Plugin Loader ###